 This awkwardness adds a little tension and confusion, while also gaining our sympathy.

 With a polite smile, he tells Ron that he knows Ron’s real name is Rohit.
 Elliot has an issue with boundaries – or, at least, he likes to spy on people.
 Understandably cautious, Ron asks if he can help Elliot with anything.
-Elliot ignores the question and compliments the shop’s Wi-Fi.
-Elliot is very good with technology, something that will become important later.
+Elliot ignores the question and compliments the shop’s Wi-Fi, and we learn that Elliot is very good with technology, something that will become important later.

 Right now we’re feeling what Ron is feeling – why is Elliot doing this and what does he want with Ron?
 More questions!